 A. Intent: The intent of this section is to provide reasonable regulations for fence installation while allowing property owners the ability to install a fence for aesthetic, screening, separating or security purposes.

+B. Definitions:

-- B. Definitions: - 1.
-Board-on-board fence: shall mean any fence with alternating vertical boards over horizontal structures that give the fence a finished look on both sides. - 2.
-Chain-link or cyclone fence: shall mean any fence that is constructed of some type of woven wire fence, with a minimum 11 1⁄2 gauge in residential districts and a minimum 9 gauge in non-residential districts.
+1. Board-on-board fence: shall mean any fence with alternating vertical boards over horizontal structures that give the fence a finished look on both sides.

 Photo 1, Board on Board